 - Facebook’s combined portfolio of Messenger, WhatsApp and Instagram give it a share of the global messaging app marketplace

 - Facebook’s messaging strategy is shifting audience time platforms that Facebook is currently able to monetize

 - At the end of 2014, Facebook Messenger MAUs were just of all Facebook users, but by the end of 2016 the share had risen to – virtual saturation

-- Facebook has two strategic imperatives: get users more engaged on its core platform, and build new revenue streams for them of consumers watch videos on Facebook, representing of Facebook’s weekly active users
+- Facebook has two strategic imperatives: get users more engaged on its core platform, and build new revenue streams for them there of consumers watch videos on Facebook, representing of Facebook’s weekly active users

 - Facebook has a one trick pony – Facebook’s 2015 revenues were from

 - To offset ad revenue, Facebook needs to a suite of new revenue the sum of which will transforming itself into a media

 - The billion and PC gaming industries are standout addressable segments for Facebook

 - Filters, live streaming, TV, video and music are all other areas in which Facebook could explore monetization